 You’ll get to steer the boat yourself and float yourself around Lake Union.
 I loved seeing views of downtown Seattle, Queen Anne, and Gas Works Park.
 You can also hook up your phone to Bluetooth speakers to play whatever music you’re in the mood for.

 One of my favorite places to go for a view of the city during dinner is the Mountaineering Club.
 This romantic restaurant in Seattle is located in the U-District on the 16th floor of the Graduate Hotel.

 You can make an online reservation in advance and ask to sit inside or outside.
 Weather permitting, I recommend sitting outside so you have a view of the U-District and downtown Seattle.
 I went in the fall and it was a little chilly, but I didn’t care – I had on a warm jacket and was too distracted by the beautiful views of downtown.

 They have specialty cocktails, but I always get a flute of champagne because it just feels like that kind of place.
 You’ll get even more bonus points for your Seattle date night idea if you surprise your partner with this!

 There are plenty of amazing romantic restaurants in Seattle I’ve been to, so it’s hard to narrow it down, but here are a few of my favorites.

 AQUA by El Gaucho

-This is my absolute favorite place for a romantic dinner in Seattle, and my husband and I have gone here for our wedding anniversary time after time.
-You’ll want to request a table outside so you have beautiful views of the waterfront and be able to watch ships passing by.
+This is easily one of the best romantic restaurants in Seattle, and my husband and I have gone here for our wedding anniversary time after time.
+You’ll want to request a table outside so you have beautiful views of the waterfront and can watch ships passing by.